Immertec logo

 Overview

-Published 3 papers on accessibility and virtual environments
+• Published 3 papers on accessibility and VR in HFES and SSH journals

-Won 4 awards, including Startup of the Year in 2019
+• Contributed to 4 company awards, including Startup of the Year (2019)

 Virtual Reality Viewer